-We had a power cut overnight last week and in the morning over breakfast the Threenager asked why the clock on the oven was flashing.
-I said it was because we had a power cut.
-His response?
-'Why?'
-So we ended up having a full on conversation about electricity, what it powers in the house and why power cuts might happen (in this case bad weather) and now every morning he takes great pride in pointing to the clock on the oven and telling me all about electricity.
+We had a power cut overnight last week and in the morning over breakfast the 'Threenager' asked why the clock on the oven was flashing.
+I explained that we'd had a power cut.
+His response? ''Why?''
+So we ended up having a full on conversation about electricity, what it powers in the house and why power cuts might happen - in this case bad weather.
+Now, every morning he takes great pride in pointing to the clock on the oven and telling me all about electricity.
 His desire for knowledge fulfilled and my ego boosted as a Mum!

-When it comes to a Threenagers desire for doing things themselves, if it is safe to do so I highly recommend letting them do it.
-This may mean adjusting your morning schedule to allow extra time for getting dressed but it's an important life skill so go with it!
-If their choice of outfit doesn't match?
-Ask yourself if it really matters and remember to give out lots of praise.
-Getting dressed is a hard task so feel proud that they have accomplished it, even if it is nearly lunchtime!
+When it comes to a Threenagers desire for doing things themselves, if it is safe to do so, I highly recommend letting them do it.
+This may mean adjusting your morning schedule to allow extra time for getting dressed, but it's an important life skill so go with it.
+If their choice of outfit doesn't match, ask yourself if it really matters and remember to give out lots of praise.
+Getting dressed is a hard task to master, so feel proud that they have accomplished it, even if it is nearly lunchtime!

 Turning three isn’t all bad though.
 If you can choose your battles carefully you will find it a really fun year.

-Their increased vocabulary and ability to string sentences together means you will have some great conversations and they will be forming friendships.
+Their increased vocabulary and ability to string sentences together, means that you will have some great conversations and they will be forming friendships.

 They will be better at playing together with their friends, meaning you might finally be able to have a hot cuppa and finish a conversation with your friends.